jesusninoc/ClasesISO/Linux Essentials2.md

 The Power of the Command Line
 ```
 ---------------------------------------------------
  -Archiving Files on the Command Line
---Key Knowledge Areas:
+  -Key Knowledge Areas:
    -Files, directories
 ```PowerShell
 Get-ChildItem -File